UniMath/agda-unimath/src/order-theory/large-strict-orders.lagda.md

 [large strict preorder](order-theory.large-strict-preorders.md) $A$ satisfying the
 {{#concept "extensionality principle" Disambiguation="of large strict orders" Agda=extensionality-principle-Large-Strict-Preorder}}
-that pairs elements at a universe level that are [similar](order-theory.similarity-of-elements-large-strict-preorders.md) relative to that same universe level are [equal](foundation-core.identity-types.md).
+that pairs of elements at a universe level that are [similar](order-theory.similarity-of-elements-large-strict-preorders.md) relative to that same universe level are [equal](foundation-core.identity-types.md).
 More concretely, if $x$ and $y$ are